hendriku/ColorPicker/README.md

 Add this repository as a Swift Package Dependency to your project.
 You find the option in Xcode unter "File > Swift Packages > Add Package Dependency...".
 Paste the HTTPS reference to this repo and you're done!

 After importing the module: Simply use the `ColorPicker` structure which is a regular SwiftUI `View`.
-This project uses the [Dynamic Color](https://github.com/yannickl/DynamicColor) dependency which lets you write plattform independant color classes.
+This project uses the [DynamicColor](https://github.com/yannickl/DynamicColor) dependency which lets you write plattform independant color classes.
 No matter if iOS or macOS.
 Internally it uses `UIColor` and `NSColor`.

 ```
 import SwiftUI